lammps/lammps/doc/src/Howto_lammps_gui.rst

 be imported for further processing with Microsoft Excel or `pandas
 <https://pandas.pydata.org/>`_

-Thermo output data from successive run commands in the input script will be combined into a single data set unless the format, number, or names of output columns are changed with a :doc:`thermo_style <thermo_style>` or a :doc:`thermo_modify <thermo_modify>` command, or the current time step is reset with :doc:`reset_timestep <reset_timestep>`, or if a :doc:`clear <clear>` command is issued.
+Thermo output data from successive run commands in the input script is combined into a single data set unless the format, number, or names of output columns are changed with a :doc:`thermo_style <thermo_style>` or a :doc:`thermo_modify <thermo_modify>` command, or the current time step is reset with :doc:`reset_timestep <reset_timestep>`, or if a :doc:`clear <clear>` command is issued.

 Image Slide Show
 ----------------

 By default, if the LAMMPS input contains a :doc:`dump image
-<dump_image>` command, a "Slide Show" window will open which loads and
+<dump_image>` command, a "Slide Show" window opens which loads and
 displays the images created by LAMMPS as they are written.
+This is a convenient way to visually monitor the progress of the simulation.

 .. image:: JPG/lammps-gui-slideshow.png
    :align: center